CodeigniterOnFire/Boosted/README.md

         URL: /index.php/CONTROLLER/node_jsfile/

 This will be load a jsfile.js in the CONTROLLER folder at the node folder.
-The return value will be "echo"
+The return value will be "echo" Example:
+        /application/node/CONTROLLER/jsfile.js